Run MCP servers

 If a server fails to start:

-- Check if Docker/Podman is running
+- Check if Docker, Podman, or Colima is running

 - Verify you have internet access to pull images